 - Section 1.
 Representation/Misrepresentation.
-No officer or member of the Commission shall commit any act or make any statement or communication under circumstances that might reasonably give rise to an inference that he/she is representing the Commission, including, but not limited to communications upon Commission stationery; public acts; statements; or communications in which he/she is identified as a member of the Commission, except only in the following: - A. Actions or communications that are clearly within the policies of the Commission and have been authorized in advance by the Commission. - B. Actions or communications by the officers that are necessary for and/or incidental to the discharge of duties imposed upon them by these Bylaws, policies/procedures and/or resolutions/decisions of the Commission. - C. Communications addressed to other members of the Commission or to its staff, within Brown Act rules and requirements. - XVI.
-AMENDMENTS: The Commission shall have the power to amend or revise these Bylaws at any meeting at which a quorum is present, providing that written notice of the proposed change(s) is given at least ten days prior to such meeting.
-In no event shall these Bylaws be changed in such a manner as to conflict with Los Angeles County Code, Title 3-Chapter 29 establishing the Commission and governing its activities and operations, or with CDC, Ryan White, and HRSA requirements.
+No officer or member of the Commission shall commit any act or make any statement or communication under circumstances that might reasonably give rise to an inference that they are representing the Commission, including, but not limited to communications upon Commission stationery; public acts; statements; or communications in which they are identified as a member of the Commission, except only in the following: - A. Actions or communications that are clearly within the policies of the Commission and have been authorized in advance by the Commission. - B. Actions or communications by the officers that are necessary for and/or incidental to the discharge of duties imposed upon them by these Bylaws, policies/procedures and/or resolutions/decisions of the Commission. - C. Communications addressed to other members of the Commission or to its staff, within Brown Act rules and requirements.